dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 "project" object.
 The first four fields of the "project" object are "key"/"value" pairs.
 Therefore they are quite simple.

 ### Shortcode
-`"shortcode": "<4-hex-characters>`
+`"shortcode": "<4-hex-characters>"`

-It's a hexadecimal string in the range between "0000" and "FFFF" that's used to uniquely identifying the project.
+It's a hexadecimal string in the range between "0000" and "FFFF" that's used to uniquely identify the project.
 The shortcode has to be provided by the DaSCH.

 ### Shortname
 `"shortname": "<string>"`

 This is a short name (string) for the project.
-It's ment to be like a nickname.
+It's meant to be like a nickname.
 If the name of the project is e.g.
 "Albus Percival Wulfric Dumbledore", then the shortname for it could be "Albi".
 It should be in the form of a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName), that is a name without blanks and special characters like ":", ";", "&", "%" etc., but "-" and "_" are allowed